waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Wild Encounters:** Can be triggered on 'FLOOR' tiles if they are adjacent to 'TALL_GRASS' tiles.
 (Observed on Route 30).
 - **One-Way Paths:** The gatehouse between Route 29 and Route 46 appears to be a one-way path.
 - **Ledge Mechanics:** I can move sideways (left/right) along 'HOP_DOWN' tiles on Route 29.
-- **Shifting Mazes:** Some routes, like Route 29, can have their layouts change, requiring constant path recalculation.
-A stable path seems to have opened at Y=16.
+- **Shifting Mazes:** Route 29 can have its layout change, but a stable path seems to have opened at Y=16.

 ## Agent Performance & Lessons
 - **Trust Agents:** I must trust my agents' calculations over my own intuition.
 - **Systematic Updates:** When a new game mechanic is discovered, ALL relevant agents must be updated immediately.
+- **World Knowledge Graph:** I need to check the graph before adding new edges to avoid errors.

 ## World Knowledge & NPCs
 - **New Bark Town:** A Fisher at (12, 9) mentioned Prof. Elm discovered new Pokémon.
 A Scientist in Elm's Lab gave me Poké Balls after the Pokémon theft was reported.
 - **Professor Elm:** Tasked me with challenging the Pokémon Gyms, starting with Violet City.
-Advised me to talk to my mom first.
 - **Rival Silver:** Stole a Pokémon from Professor Elm's lab.
 - **Route 29:** A Cooltrainer at (52, 9) offers a Pokémon catching tutorial.
+He explains that weakening a Pokémon makes it easier to catch.

 ## Unverified Assumptions & Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 - **Cherrygrove Mart:** Is the Poké Mart still inaccessible?
+- **Cooltrainer Battle:** Does the Cooltrainer battle you after the tutorial?

 ## Completed Objectives & Past Events
 - Delivered the MYSTERY EGG to Professor Elm.